 |no votes listed|

-How "voted a mixture of for and against" is worked out
+How "voted generally for" is worked out

 They Vote For You gives each vote a score based on whether the MP voted in agreement with the policy or not.
 These scores are then averaged with a weighting across all votes that the MP could have voted on relevant to the policy.
 The overall average score is then converted to a simple english language phrase based on the range of values it's within.